ricardodpcosta/CFDLab/Conjugate_Heat_Transfer/CHT_01/README.md

   </table>
 </div>

 Structured quadrilateral and unstructured triangular meshes with matching nodes on the interface are provided to discretise both subdomains.
+A local mesh refinement to accommodate the different boundary/interface curvatures is considered.

 ## 3. Model problem